Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Conclusions

 \section{Conclusions}

-We introduced $\flock$, as a knowledge graph foundation model that respects probabilistic node-relation equivariance. $\flock$ iteratively samples query-conditioned random walks from the input KG, records encountered nodes and relations via a recording protocol, and relies on a sequence processor and consensus protocol to obtain node and relation representations.
-We empirically evaluate $\flock$ over 54 KGs across different domains for both entity and relation prediction tasks, demonstrating its superior zero-shot and finetuned performances.
+We introduced $\flock$, a knowledge graph foundation model that respects probabilistic node-relation equivariance. $\flock$ iteratively samples query-conditioned random walks, records encountered nodes and relations via a recording protocol, and relies on a sequence processor and consensus protocol to obtain node and relation representations.
+We evaluate $\flock$ on 54 KGs across different domains for both entity and relation prediction, demonstrating superior zero-shot and finetuned performance.
 We further construct a synthetic dataset $\textsc{petals}$ to validate our theoretical findings.
-One limitation is scalability (discussed in \Cref{app:scalability_analysis}): ensuring coverage of the sampled random walk in a large KG requires an extensive number of longer walks, which can quickly become computationally infeasible.
-A future direction is to develop approximation strategies~\citep{chamberlaingraph} that reduce the cost of random walk sampling while retaining $\flock$'s downstream performance.
+One limitation is scalability (\Cref{app:scalability_analysis}): ensuring coverage of the sampled random walk in large KGs requires many long walks, which can quickly become computationally infeasible.
+A future direction is to develop approximation strategies~\draft{\citep{chamberlaingraph, lacki2020walking}} that reduce the cost of random walk sampling while retaining $\flock$'s downstream performance. \draft{Another avenue for future work is studying the families of approximable functions when the walk lengths are restricted, for example based on connections to subgraph-based reconstructions \citep{cotta2021reconstruction}.}